RehabAbotalep/RehabAbotalep.github.io/_posts/2024-03-12-github-foundation-exam.md

 ![](/assets/images/github-foundation-exam/legal-name.png)

-*`NOTE: Make sure to carefully read the instructions sent to you when you booked the exams`*
+> Make sure to carefully read the instructions sent to you when you booked the exams.
+    {: .prompt-info }

 The exam has around 75 questions, and you have 120 minutes to finish it.
 Once you're done, you'll know right away if you passed or failed.